 The RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UPLINK_FLAG is 0, a PHYRXEND.indication(UnsupportedRate) primitive was received, and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.

-The PPDU is an HE TB PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.
+The PPDU is an HE TB PPDU or EHT TB PPDU (if the STA is also an EHT STA) (#5034) where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.

 The PPDU is a VHT PPDU where the RXVECTOR parameter PARTIAL_AID is the BSSID[39:47] of the BSS in which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-hosted BSSID set to which its BSS belongs and the RXVECTOR parameter GROUP_ID is 0.